Free VPN vs Paid VPN

 As a matter of fact, no free VPN can reliably unblock Netflix.
 Netflix, like other streaming sites, uses the toughest blocks in the world.
 It is only a few VPNs that are able to break Netflix.
 Free VPNs are often besieged with error messages when they try to unblock Netflix.

 Throttling and buffering by these free VPNs can be highly frustrating.
 However, the truth remains that it is difficult for a free VPN to offer access to Netflix.
-To bypass Netflix geo-blocks, you need to subscribe to paid VPN because it requires a huge amount of resources that free VPN cannot afford.
+To bypass Netflix geo-blocks, you need to subscribe to paid VPN because it requires a huge amount of resources that a free VPN cannot afford.

 They Limit the Amount of Data You Can Use:

-It is a known fact that most of the free VPNs limit the amount of data you can use.
-Free VPNs offer limited data to their customers so as to lure them to upgrade to paid subscriptions out of frustration.
+It is a known fact that most the free VPNs limit the amount of data you can use.
+Free VPNs offer limited data to their customers to lure them to upgrade to paid subscriptions out of frustration.
 TunnelBear is known for this as it provides 500 MB only to its customers per month.
 This data can hardly achieve anything online.
 The user will therefore be frustrated and be forced to go for the paid plan.

 Internet Activities Are Slowed Down: